Capture of Minorca (1798): Invasion

 On 11 November a Spanish squadron of four frigates attempted to disrupt operations, but a swift counterattack by Duckworth's ships drove them off.
 Stuart had moved his army to harass Ciudadella by the 14th.
 After offering only token resistance the Spanish governor, Juan Nepomuceno de Quesada surrendered Ciudadela on 16 November and control of the island was ceded to British forces.
-Around 4,000 Spanish troops fell into British hands, as well as a large amount of supplies and weaponry.
+3,528 Spanish other ranks and 156 officers were captured by the British, as well as a large amount of supplies and weaponry and 600 Swiss soldiers who had been taken prisoner by Austrian forces and sold to Spain for two dollars per person.
 In addition, four Spanish frigates, Flora and Proserpina (40 guns) and Casilda and Pomona (38 guns), were captured along with their crews.

 Aftermath

 The British converted the island into one of their principal Mediterranean bases.
 Many expeditions were launched from the island, and Thomas Cochrane, in particular, used the island as a base for his operations along the Spanish Coast.
 Charles Stuart served as the Governor of Menorca between 1798 and 1800, with Henry Edward Fox taking over the post thereafter.

 The Treaty of Amiens agreed in 1802, called for the return of Menorca to Spain as a condition as what was hoped for a lasting peace in Europe.
 The return of Menorca and other Mediterranean bases was bitterly opposed by many officers, including Horatio Nelson who appeared in the House of Lords to speak against the prospect.
 In spite of this opposition, the Treaty was concluded, and the British commander Richard Bickerton oversaw the British evacuation.

 The peace rapidly broke down, but no effort was made to recover Menorca as major bases had been established in other ports (Malta).